 Though it has been an industry standard since the beginning, affiliate marketers, networks, and advertisers with their own programs are going to have to start moving away from cookie-based tracking methods.
 As time goes on, they will just continue to be less and less accurate, and it is certainly time to accept that fact.

 A nice transition is to use both cookies and server response tracking in one pixel.
-I posted a guide to adding cookie-less tracking to your pixel using transaction ids which walks you through all the basic steps.
+I posted a guide to adding cookieless tracking with pixels, and we have more information available on our cookieless tracking solution as well.
 It really isn’t that complicated, but you’ll need someone that has a little experience with development.

 The biggest selling point of affiliate marketing is that we are based on performance, and I have to believe that the more transparent we can be on the actual numbers behind traffic performance, the more advertising dollars will start flowing into our industry.